Safely distribute new Machine Learning models to millions of iPhones over-the-air

 Considering Costs

-Depending on your user-base, infrastructure costs will be a big factor on how you’re gonna implement the on-the-fly update mechanism.
+Depending on your user-base, infrastructure costs will be a big factor in how you’re going to implement the on-the-fly update mechanism.

-For example, an app with 5 Million active users, and a CoreML file size of 1 Megabyte, would generate a total data transfer of 5 Terabyte.
+For example, an app with 5 Million active users and a CoreML file size of 1 Megabyte would generate a total data transfer of 5 Terabytes.
 If you were to use a simple AWS S3 bucket directly with $0.09 per GB egress costs, this would yield costs of about $450 for each model rollout (not including the free tier).

 As part of this series, we will talk about constantly rolling out new, improved challenger models, running various models in parallel, and iterating quickly, paying this amount isn’t a feasible solution.

 One easy fix for us was to leverage CloudFlare R2, which is faster and significantly cheaper.
-The same numbers as above costs us less than $2, and would be completely free if we include the free tier.
+The same numbers as above cost us less than $2 and would be completely free if we include the free tier.

 Step 4: Compile the CoreML file on-device

 After successfully downloading the CoreML file, you need to compile it on-device.
-While this sounds scary, Apple made it a seamless, easy and safe experience.
-Compiling the CoreML file on-device is a requirement, and ensures that the file is optimized for the specific hardware it runs on.
+While this sounds daunting, Apple made it a seamless, easy, and safe experience.
+Compiling the CoreML file on-device is a requirement and ensures that the file is optimized for the specific hardware it runs on.

-You are responsible for the file management, including that you store the resulting ML file into a permanent location.
+You are responsible for the file management, including ensuring that you store the resulting ML file in a permanent location.
 In general, file management on iOS can be a little tedious, covering all the various edge cases.

 You can also find the official Apple Docs on Downloading and Compiling a Model on the User’s Device